39 Mpg To L 100km

 Beyond the Conversion: Factors Affecting Fuel Efficiency

-While the conversion is crucial for comparison, it's important to understand that many factors affect a vehicle's real-world fuel efficiency.
+While the conversion is crucial for comparison, make sure to understand that many factors affect a vehicle's real-world fuel efficiency.
 These include:

 • Driving style: Aggressive acceleration and braking significantly reduce fuel economy.